 - International Sales Manager

 - Public Relations Director

-- Marketing and Promotion Manager/Director
+- Marketing and Promotion

+Manager/Director

 - New Product Development Manager

 - Market Research Analyst

 - Brand or Product Manager

 - Senior Manager/ Executive

 - Internet Marketing Manager/Director

-More detailed and updated information on this program may be available at: matcmadison.edu.
-The college reserves the right to make changes in the regulations and courses announced in this publication without notice.
+More detailed and updated information on this program may be available at: madisoncollege.org.
+The college reserves the right to make changes in the regulations and right to make changes in the regulations and courses announced in this publication without notice.